 - In common with many public sector employers, men and women are segregated into a range of roles within the Valuation Joint Board.
-The Equal Opportunities Committee of the Scottish Government has identified occupational segregation as a key equality issue nationally - Within the Administration and Technical sections there is an issue concerning gender segregation. - All staff in the Technical Section are men and the majority of the staff in the Administration Sections are women. - The Technical Sections are on average on higher gradings than the Administrative Sections which means there is a gender pay gap - As shown above the Board has identified gender segregation as an issue in particular areas and will endeavour to overcome this
+The Equal Opportunities Committee of the Scottish Government has identified occupational segregation as a key equality issue nationally. - Within the Administration and Valuation teams there is an issue concerning gender segregation. - All staff in the Valuation teams are men and the majority of the staff in the Administration team are women. - The Valuation teams are on average on higher grading's than the Administration team which means there is a gender pay gap. - As shown above the Board has identified gender segregation as an issue in particular areas and will endeavour to overcome this.

-- It will work with our partners to remove stereotypical views of occupations by gender - It will develop a range of positive action measures to encourage males and females into non traditional roles.
-This may include publicity campaigns, careers events and amendments to its recruitment processes such as where and how posts are advertised
+- It will work with our partners to remove stereotypical views of occupations by gender. - It will develop a range of positive action measures to encourage males and females into non-traditional roles.
+This may include publicity campaigns, careers events and amendments to its recruitment processes such as where and how posts are advertised.

-- It will analyse the percentages of males and females applying for and being successful for roles where occupational segregation is prevalent. - It will analyse the impact of its recruitment procedures for "segregated" roles to eliminate any disadvantage - It will work to identify any ways in which it can attract applications from the underrepresented gender and dispel any stereotypical views of particular roles - It will work with partners such as the RICS and the Constituent Councils to gain information on best practice in reducing gender segregation - The Board should ensure that staff see the organisation as one which promotes equality of opportunity and welcomes diversity.
+- It will analyse the percentages of males and females applying for and being successful for roles where occupational segregation is prevalent. - It will analyse the impact of its recruitment procedures for "segregated" roles to eliminate any disadvantage. - It will work to identify any ways in which it can attract applications from the underrepresented gender and dispel any stereotypical views of particular roles. - It will work with partners such as the RICS and the constituent Councils to gain information on best practice in reducing gender segregation. - The Board should ensure that staff see the organisation as one which promotes equality of opportunity and welcomes diversity.